ixa-ehu/ixa-pipe-pos/README.md

 ## OVERVIEW

-ixa-pipe-pos provides POS tagging and lemmatization for English and Spanish.
-We provide Perceptron based (Collins 2002) POS tagging models:
+ixa-pipe-pos provides POS tagging and lemmatization several languages.
+We provide Perceptron (Collins 2002) and Maximum Entroy (Ratnapharki 1999) POS tagging models:

 + **POS tagging models for English** trained and evaluated using the WSJ treebank as explained in K. Toutanova, D. Klein, and C. D. Manning.
 Feature-rich part-of-speech tagging with a cyclic dependency network.
 In Proceedings of HLT-NAACL’03, 2003.
-+ **POS tagging models for Spanish** trained and evaluated using the Ancora corpus via 5-fold and 10-fold cross-validation.
++ **POS tagging models for Spanish** trained and evaluated using the [Ancora corpus](http://clic.ub.edu/corpus/ancora) via 5-fold and 10-fold cross-validation.
++ + **POS tagging models for Galician** trained and evaluated using the [CTAG corpus](http://sli.uvigo.es/CTAG/) via 5-fold and 10-fold cross-validation.
-+ **Dictionary-based lemmatization** for English and Spanish.
++ **Dictionary-based lemmatization** for English, Galician and Spanish.

-The POS tagging models are based on the Perceptron (Collins 2002) algorithm.
++ **Multiword detection** and **post-processing** of probabilistic model results using a monosemic dictionary for Spanish.

 To avoid duplication of efforts, we use and contribute to the machine learning API provided by the [Apache OpenNLP project](http://opennlp.apache.org).
 Additionally, we have added other features such as dictionary-based lemmatization, multiword and clitic pronoun treatment, post-processing via tag dictionaries, etc., as described below.

-ixa-pipe-pos is distributed under Apache License version 2.0 (see LICENSE.txt for details).
+**ixa-pipe-pos is distributed under Apache License version 2.0 (see LICENSE.txt for details)**.

 ### Resources

 **The contents of this package are required for compilation**.
-Therefore, please get and **unpack** the contents of this tarball in the **src/main/resources/** directory inside ixa-pipe-pos.
+Therefore, please get and **unpack** the contents of this tarball in the **src/main/resources/** directory inside ixa-pipe-pos before compilation.

 The following resources **include lemmatization and multiword dictionaries**, and are available in the [pos-resources.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/pos-resources.tgz) package.
 Note that the dictionaries come with their own licences, please do comply with them:

-+ **Lemmatizer Dictionaries**:
-  + **English**:
-    + **Plain text dictionary**: en-lemmatizer.txt is a "word\tlemma\tpostag" dictionary in plain text to perform lemmatization.
-    + **Morfologik-stemming**: english.dict is the same as en-lemmatizer.txt but binarized as Finite State Automata using the morfologik-stemming project (see NOTICE file for details). **this is the default for every language**
++ **Lemmatizer Dictionaries**: "word\tablemma\tabpostag" dictionaries binarized as Finite State Automata using the  [morfologic-stemming project](https://github.com/morfologik/morfologik-stemming):
-  + **Spanish**:
-    + **Plain text dictionary**: es-lemmatizer.txt
-    + **Morfologik stemming**: spanish.dict.
-  + **Galician**:
+  + english.dict, galician.dict, spanish.dict
-    + **Plain text**: gl-lemmatizer.txt
-    + **Morfologik stemming**: galician.dict
+Via API you can also pass a plain text dictionary of the same tabulated format.

-+ **Multiword Dictionaries**:
++ **Multiword Dictionaries**: "multi#word\tab\multi#lemma\tab\postag\tabambiguity" dictionaries to detect multiword expressions.
+Currently vailable:
-  + **Spanish**: es-locutions.dict contains a list of multiword expressions in Spanish.
-  + **Galician**: gl-locutions.dict contains a list of multiword expressions in Galician.
+  + es-locutions.dict for **Spanish** and gl-locutions.dict in **Galician**.

-+ **Monosemic Tag Dictionaries**:
-  + **Spanish**: es-monosemic.dict is the monosemic version of the lemmatizer dictionary for Spanish.
++ **Monosemic Tag Dictionaries**: the monosemic versions of the lemmatizer dictionaries.
 This is used for post-processing the results of the POS tagger if and when the option **--dictag** is activated in CLI.
+Currently available:
+  + spanish-monosemic.dict, galician-monosemic.dict.

-To use the resources "as is" just download the package, copy it and untar it intto the src/main/resources directory.
+**It is required before compilation** to download the package, copy it and untar it into the src/main/resources directory.

 ### Models

 The following pre-trained models are provided in the [pos-models-$version.tgz](http://ixa2.si.ehu.es/ixa-pipes/models/pos-models-1.3.0.tgz) package:

-+ **English POS Models**: Maxent model:
++ **English POS Models**:
   + Penn Treebank: **en-maxent-100-c5-baseline-penn.bin**: 96.74
+  + Penn Treebank: **en-perceptron-baseline-penn.bin**: 96.60

 + **Spanish POS Models**: We provide two Perceptron models:
-  + Ancora with automatic dictionary created from training data **es-perceptron-baseline-autodict01-ancora.bin**: 97.56 word accuracy via 10-fold cross validation
+  + Ancora with automatic dictionary created from training data **es-perceptron-baseline-autodict01-ancora.bin**: 97.56 word accuracy in 10-fold cross validation.
-  + Ancora: **es-perceptron-baseline-ancora.bin**: With Baseline features, this is slightly faster.
+  + Ancora: **es-perceptron-baseline-ancora.bin**: With Baseline features, this is slightly faster and obtains 97.35 word accuracy in 10-fold cross validation.

++ **Galician POS Model**: Perceptron model trained with CTAG corpus:
+  + Automatic dictionary created from training data: **gl-perceptron-baseline-autodict05-ctag.bin**

-Remember that for Spanish the output of the statistical models can be post-processed using the monosemic dictionaries provided via the **--dictag CLI option**.
+Remember that for Galician and Spanish the output of the statistical models can be post-processed using the monosemic dictionaries provided via the **--dictag** CLI option.

 ## USAGE

 ixa-pipe-pos provides 3 basic functionalities:

-1. **tag**: reads a NAF document containing *wf* and *term* elements and tags named entities.
+1. **tag**: reads a NAF document containing *wf* elements and creates *term* elements with the morphological information.
-2. **train**: trains new model for English or Spanish with several options available.
+2. **train**: trains new models for with several options available (read trainParams.prop file for details).
 3. **eval**: evaluates a trained model with a given test set.

 Each of these functionalities are accessible by adding (tag|train|eval) as a